Gaia-Sustainability/chainlink-constellation-hackathon/README.md

 2. Install NPM and Node > v 17

-3. Create an Alchemy account, create an app and get the keys
+3. Create an Alchemy account, create an app, and get the keys

 4. The following environment variables should be readily available (check the `env.example` file to see which ones you will need and what name they are given):